Exawind/nalu-wind/docs/source/user/build_spack.rst

    spack load nalu-wind

-`Spack-Manager <https://github.com/sandialabs/spack-manager>`_ is used generate the container and is pre-installed in the container.
-Additional development of the code can be done through the Spack-Manager's developer tools.
-A quick-start guide for these tools is available `here <https://sandialabs.github.io/spack-manager/user_profiles/developers/developer_workflow.html>`_.
-This workflow is how the CI builds are generated in GitHub actions.
+`ExaWind-Manager <https://github.com/Exawind/exawind-manager>`_ is used generate the container and is pre-installed in the container.
+Additional development of the code can be done through the Exawind-Manager's developer tools.

 If you are uncomfortable using spack for development then you can also set up your own build workflow in more of a "roll-your-own" development environment using CMake and just utilize the pre-installed TPL's that are available in the container through spack.
 This really comes down to your development preferences and your comfort level with CMake.